-You can activate the Wi-Fi by twisting the end-cap in either direction.
+Activate the Wi-Fi by twisting the end-cap in either direction.
 The WI-Fi will stay on for 60 seconds, waiting for you to connect.
-See Ruskin User Guide: Standard Instruments3 for the required steps.
+The instrument needs to be close enough for you to reach it and turn it on.

-L The Wi-Fi is disabled after 60 seconds of inactivity.
+The Wi-Fi is disabled after 60s of inactivity.
 Twist the end-cap to RUN or PAUSE to re-activate the Wi-Fi.

-Twisting the end-cap to the RUN or PAUSE position will activate the Wi-Fi.
+A Twisting the end-cap to the RUN or PAUSE position will activate the Wi-Fi.
 However, twisting to the PAUSE position will also pause the instrument, as described above.
+Twist the end-cap back to RUN before continuing with deploying your instrument.